zshohag/z-assign-eleven-client/README.md

 ##  Hungry Takeout Features :
 1. We have best service .
-2. We provide 24 hours online service  .
+2. We are also provide 24 hours online service  .
 3. We always want to ensure the quality of food .
 4. We can easily order food  .
 5. we provide best quality food  .